Blade Runner: Sequel and related media

 A sequel was released in 2017, titled Blade Runner 2049, with Ryan Gosling alongside Ford in the starring roles.
 It entered production in mid-2016 and is set decades after the first film.
 Harrison Ford reprised his role as Rick Deckard.
 The film won two Academy Awards, for cinematography and visual effects.

 The world of Blade Runner has also come to be explored in animation.
 Blade Runner 2049 was preceded by the release of three short films that served as prequels, where the chronological first, Blade Runner Black Out 2022, was anime (the other two, 2036: Nexus Dawn and 2048: Nowhere to Run, were live action, not animated).

 In November 2021, a Japanese-American anime television series called Blade Runner: Black Lotus was released.
 The series tells the story of a female replicant protagonist, rather than that of a male Blade Runner one.

 Dick's friend K. W. Jeter wrote three authorized Blade Runner novels that continue Rick Deckard's story, attempting to resolve the differences between the film and Do Androids Dream of Electric Sheep?
 These are Blade Runner 2: The Edge of Human (1995), Blade Runner 3: Replicant Night (1996), and Blade Runner 4: Eye and Talon (2000).

 Blade Runner co-writer David Peoples wrote the 1998 action film Soldier, which he referred to as a "sidequel" or spiritual successor to the original film; the two are set in a shared universe.
 A bonus feature on the Blu-ray for Prometheus, the 2012 film by Scott set in the Alien universe, states that Eldon Tyrell, CEO of the Blade Runner Tyrell Corporation, was the mentor of Guy Pearce's character Peter Weyland.

 In late 2022, Amazon announced a Blade Runner 2049 sequel series would be produced.
 On October 12, 2022, an apparent official approval to actually make a Blade Runner 2099 TV series was reported.
-Blade Runner 2099 is scheduled to premiere on Amazon Prime Video in 2026.
+Blade Runner 2099 is scheduled to premiere on Amazon Prime Video on November 25, 2026.